 We continue to increase the scope of our operations domestically and internationally and have increased our number of employees substantially.
-For example, at December 31, 1997, 1998 and 1999 we had a total of 191, 517 and 557 employees, respectively, and at September 30, 2000, we had 662 employees.
+For example, at December 31, 1998, 1999 and 2000 we had a total of 517, 557 and 802 employees, respectively.
 This growth will continue to place a significant strain on our management systems and resources.
-If we are unable to manage our growth effectively, we may not be profitable.
+If we are unable to manage our growth effectively, our business, financial condition and results of operations will be adversely affected.
 We may further expand domestically or internationally through internal growth or through acquisitions of related companies and technologies.
-Since November 1997, we have implemented new accounting, timekeeping and customer service systems.
-Our ability to manage any growth will depend in large part on the performance of these new systems.